ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 When you enable DKIM for the first time on your email service, you can create 2 selectors, each containing a pair of keys.
 The second selector acts as a successor to the one that is currently in use.

 To avoid attempts to decrypt the DKIM key, it is recommended that you change the key pair periodically.
 To do this, make sure that you have configured your 2 selectors by checking that the first one is in `inProduction` status and the second one is in `ready` status.
-You can check this status by referring to the [“The different states of DKIM”](#dkim-status) section.
+You can check this status by referring to the section [“The different states of DKIM”](#dkim-status).

 Click on the tab below corresponding to your solution.